wilmoore/polykata/higher-order-binary-ops/README.md

 - [Go](less-than-100.go) (❌ - would not use in production)
   - **PRO**: Cross-compile to multiple architectures.
 Lots of useful tools are included.
 I've seen people build some really neat things with Go.
   - **CON**: Ugly, non-expressive language. `GOPATH` (seriously?).
-The type system is not great compared to other modern staticly-typed languages (i.e. requires lots of boilerplate to do anything interesting).
+Modules are installed globally by default.
+The type system is not great compared to other modern statically-typed languages (i.e. requires lots of boilerplate to do anything interesting).
 Classes can have constructors, but there's no way to force calling the constructor when instantiating the class.
 No central package authority so dependencies can just disappear.
 In some regards, it's a better `c`, yet in some areas, it's worse.

   Summary:
-    - Admittedly, there is a legitmate place for such a language, so ultimately, Go will likely continue to do well for a while.
+    - Admittedly, there is a legitimate place for such a language, so ultimately, Go will likely continue to do well for a while.
+    - Google has a reputation of putting out spectacular products; unfortunately, this means that there will always be a huge number of people that blindly accept even their sub-par projects (i.e. AngularJS).

 - [Clojure](less-than-100.clj) (❌ - would not use in production)
   - **PRO**: Impressive...concise syntax; very clean for a parenthesis-happy language.